 The Accreditation Council for Occupational Therapy Education (ACOTE) and the American Occupational Therapy Association have mandated that all entry-level occupational therapists must be prepared at the master’s degree level beginning January 2007.
 Therefore, all pre-occupational therapy students will be required to apply to the Baker College Center for Graduate Studies upon completion of the pre-occupational therapy bachelor’s degree program.

 The Baker College Bachelor of Science in Pre-Occupational Therapy and Master of Occupational Therapy programs are combined as a 4+2 degree program; students complete four years of undergraduate study and two years of graduate study.
-Graduate admission is open only to students who have completed the pre-occupational therapy program at Baker College of Flint.
+Graduate admission is open only to students who have completed the pre-occupational therapy program at Baker College.

 Once both programs are completed, as well as your Level II clinical courses, you’ll be able to sit for the national certification exam to qualify for state licensure.
 Students are encouraged to contact state licensure agencies and the National Board for Certification in Occupational Therapy (NBCOT) at 301-990-7979 or www.nbcot.org prior to applying to the program.